OdearOgy/tumolix/README.md

 Also there are some skeleton loaders that are not implemented

 Only missing feature is favorite, which I wanted to implemented with indexDb and store the movie item there as there is no way to use the tmdb api and add favorites for unauthenticated users

 Well there is the guest session, but that was out of scope anyway.

 For the infinite scroll I wanted to also add list virtualization, but didn't have time for it.

+To run the project just install the deps and configure tmdb api token using the env.example

 ## TODO